StarRocks/starrocks/docs/en/administration/FE_configuration.md

 - Type: Boolean
 - Unit: -
 - Is mutable: Yes
-- Description: Whether to enable Data Ingestion Slowdown.
+- Description: Whether to enable Data Ingestion Slowdown in a shared-data cluster.
 When Data Ingestion Slowdown is enabled, if the Compaction Score of a partition exceeds `lake_ingest_slowdown_threshold`, loading tasks on that partition will be throttled down.
 This configuration only takes effect when `run_mode` is set to `shared_data`.
 - Introduced in: v3.2.0

 ##### lake_ingest_slowdown_threshold